buttonsrtoys/mvvm_plus/README.md

 }
 ```

 In Flutter, this is how ValueNotifiers work.
-So, MVVM+ added a `typedef` that equates Property with
+So, MVVM+ adds a `typedef` that equates Property with
 ValueNotifier.
 As you use MVVM+, feel free to call your public members of ViewModels "Properties"
 or "ValueNotifiers", whichever is more comfortable to you.
 (In the MVVM+ documentation, I use "
 ValueNotifier" to be more transparent with the Flutter underpinnings, but in practice, I prefer to